nborbas/SQL_OECD_Unemployment_Rates/README.md

 ...

 Unemployment rate looks volatile, so let's examine a wider, year-over-year period.
-**Is the overall unemployment rate (incl. both women and men) increased or decreased compared to the previous period last year?**
+### Question 4: Is the overall unemployment rate (incl. both women and men) increased or decreased compared to the previous period last year?
+(limited to first 5 record)
 | country_name  | month | avg_rate | previous_year_avg_rate | is_higher_than_prev_year |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | United States of America  | 2011-09-01 | 9 | 9.5 |0|